marioluevanos/Journalism-Died/README.md

-A news aggregator with no frameworks and no build tools.
+A news aggregator with no front-end frameworks.

 Using Currents API Service
 https://currentsapi.services